(TCM) Transmission Control Module

 TSS: The turbine shaft speed sensor informs the TCM of turbine shaft speed.

 OSS: The output shaft speed sensor informs the TCM of output shaft speed.
-This can be compared with vehicle speed sensor's signal to monitor performance.
+It's compared to the (VSS) vehicle speed sensor's signal to monitor performance.

 Pressure Sensors: The TCM uses these sensors to verify that the desired hydraulic circuit is under pressure.